This post may contain affiliate links. Please see our disclosure policy.

 Are bath truffles safe for kids?

-I would recommend keeping them out of reach of little hands; however, they look tasty but certainly aren’t good to eat!
+I would recommend keeping them out of reach of little hands; however, they look tasty but certainly arenโt good to eat!
+You can also try making my homemade bath bombs for kids here.

 - The scent (as well as other benefits too)